THOMASELOVE/431-quizzes-2023/quiz1/README.md

 ## Data

-Data sets will be described here.
+Data sets will be described and linked here.

 ## Google Form Answer Sheet